-Every couple wants their wedding day to be a fairytale, so why not celebrate your marriage in a castle?
+Every couple wants their wedding day to be a fairy tale, so why not celebrate your marriage in a castle?

-If you’re feeling a little overwhelmed with choice, take a look at our roundup of the best castle wedding venues across the UK to make your decision a little easier.
-Here’s to your happily ever after…
+If you’re feeling a little overwhelmed with choices, take a look at our roundup of the best castle wedding venues across the UK to make your decision a little easier.

-1. Pennsylvania Castle – Dorset
+2. Pennsylvania Castle – Dorset

 For couples who have always dreamed of a stylish and elegant wedding by the sea, Pennsylvania Castle could be just the ticket.